archtutorials-adelaide/extreme_territories/_posts/2020-03-15-ImportShapefileGrasshopper.md

 #### 1.1 Installing Urbano and Bifocals

-To install Urbano go to [`https://www.food4rhino.com/app/urbano`](https://www.food4rhino.com/app/urbano)
+To install *Urbano* go to [`https://www.food4rhino.com/app/urbano`](https://www.food4rhino.com/app/urbano) and register on the site to have access to the download files.
+After register and login, download `Urbano v1.0 Installer` and executes the file to install.

+Go to [`https://www.food4rhino.com/app/bifocals`](https://www.food4rhino.com/app/bifocals) to download *Bifocals* plugin.
+Donwload the `Bifocals Installer`and executes the file to install.